zhangwei03020915/abp/docs/en/tutorials/microservice/part-06.md

 }
 ```

 This code configures the `AbpAspNetCoreMvcOptions` to expose integration services as HTTP APIs.
 This is useful when you need to call the integration service from a different service using HTTP.
-You learn more about this in the [Integration Services](../../framework/api-development/integration-services.md#exposing-integration-services) document.
+You can learn more about this in the [Integration Services](../../framework/api-development/integration-services.md#exposing-integration-services) document.

 ## Consuming the Products Integration Service